kjjkjjzyayufqza/ssbh_editor/nuanmb_to_maya/BUGFIX_REPORT.md

 # Maya Animation Import Issue - Bug Fix Report

-## Problem Description
+## Problem Description (Updated)

-The generated `.anim` file from NUANMB JSON was causing Maya to freeze/hang when importing.
+**Issue 1 (Original)**: The generated `.anim` file from NUANMB JSON was causing Maya to freeze/hang when importing.

+**Issue 2 (NEW - Coordinate System)**: Animations were playing along the -Y axis instead of the correct Y axis, indicating a double coordinate transformation problem.

 ## Root Cause Analysis (Updated)